 |A postcard of the BBC's Brookmans Park Transmitting Station 1930s|

-Image courtesy of Peter Miller collection
+Image from the Peter Miller collection

 The Brookmans Park Transmitting Station, situated on the A1000 road between Potters Bar and Hatfield in Hertfordshire, played a crucial part in the history of broadcasting in Great Britain.
 It was the first purpose-built twin transmitter station in the world capable of broadcasting two radio programmes simultaneously when it was completed in October 1929.
 It also played a part in the early development of television broadcasting.